Frank O'Connor (actor, born 1897): Ranching

 When Rand sold the film rights to her novel The Fountainhead and was called on to write the script for a movie adaptation, O'Connor moved with Rand back to California in December 1943.
 While they started out in a small apartment in Hollywood, O'Connor researched purchasing land in the San Fernando Valley.
 O'Connor picked out a Richard Neutra house with thirteen acres of land in an area that later became Chatsworth, and O'Connor and Rand bought it and moved into it in 1943.
 "Reinventing himself as a gentleman farmer," in historian Jennifer Burns's words, O'Connor "thrived in California".
 He tended the San Fernando property's acres, gardens, and orchards as a working ranch.
 He raised peacocks, chickens, and rabbits on the property and tended flowers, fruit trees, and gardens.
 O'Connor developed a skill for horticulture and raised alfalfa, bamboo, blackberries, chestnuts, pomegranate trees, and gladioli; he earned some money selling alfalfa and extra produce, and after learning flower arranging he sold gladiolas to hotels in Los Angeles.
 By breeding delphiniums and gladiolas in a greenhouse, he created two new hybrids: Lipstick and Halloween.
 O'Connor once joked to a friend that his activity was "Not the sort of thing Howard Roark would do!"
 He tended the property with great satisfaction and happiness.

 The August 1949 edition of House and Garden featured the San Fernando Valley ranch, along with O'Connor and Rand, calling it "a steel house with a suave finish".
-House and Garden complimented the property's "Massed evergreens" which gave "depth and shade" to the house's porte-cochere, the "arresting pattern" of philodendron above the living room fireplace, and the "enrich[ing]" effect of colorful gladiolus.
+House and Garden complimented the property's "[m]assed evergreens" which gave "depth and shade" to the house's porte-cochère, the "arresting pattern" of philodendron above the living room fireplace, and the "enrich[ing]" effect of colorful gladiolus.
 O'Connor managed the ranch from 1944 to 1951.

 In 1950, O'Connor and Rand became acquainted with Nathaniel Blumenthal (later Branden) and Barbara Weidman, whom the O'Connors took to calling "the children".
-When Branden and Weidman moved to New York City for graduate university studies, Rand, missing Branden who had become an important intellectual disciple and emotional connection, pressed O'Connor to join her in moving back to New York to be near "the kids", despite how happy the ranching life made him.
+When Branden and Weidman moved to New York City for graduate university studies, Rand, missing Branden who had become an important intellectual disciple and emotional connection, pressed O'Connor to join her in moving back to New York to be near Branden and Weidman, despite how happy the ranching life made him.
 O'Connor made the cross-country trip with Rand to New York City in 1951.
 According to friend Ruth Hill, Rand told O'Connor that the New York move would be temporary and they would return to the ranch (O'Connor even asked the Hills to take care of his flowers until he was back) but that Rand never actually planned on doing so.
-They never returned to California and eventually sold the Chatsworth property, in 1962.
+They never returned to California, and eventually sold the Chatsworth property in 1962.